stappersg/vBook/src/tuto/0/ssl-tls.md

 ## Default domain

-You can specify which domain will be used by default when no [SNI] is provided.
+You can specify the certificate and the private key to use by default when no [SNI] is provided.

 ```rust,ignore
 fn on_config(config) {